Table of contents

 5. Get a credit card processor.

 It’s time for the exciting part — making your first sale.
 But to do this, you’re (obviously) going to need a way to accept payments.
 The solution you go with should be easy to set up, with no complicated fees.
 It should also accept credit cards.
 People are increasingly ditching paper bills and opting for plastic, and if you don’t accept cards, you’re likely to miss out on some sales.
-Square reader for magstripe accepts all major credit cards and plugs right into your phone so you can accept swipe payments everywhere.
-You pay just 2.6% + 10c per transaction.
+The Square Reader, which accepts all major credit cards, plugs right into your phone so you can securely accept card payments everywhere.
+The reader is free, and you pay just 2.6% + 10¢ per transaction.

 6. Hire key people.